ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 is smaller, the token is expired.
 If it is the same, the token is valid.
 If it is bigger, the client might be trying to trick the server: this attack won't work as the Verification procedure executed by the server will fail.
 The anonymity set is still reduced depending on the key schedule of the server.
-This metadata is opaque to the client but verifiable by the server.
+This metadata is opaque to the client but verifiable by the server, and will be arbitrarily long or bounded in length, depending on the application.

 ## Client privacy implications